 All Cale students in grades K-5 participate in a unique world language curriculum that began several years ago.
+This is due world language curriculum that began several years ago.
 This is delivered through either an immersion model, in which students are taught in Spanish for 50 percent of the school day, or through a Foreign Language in Elementary School (FLES) model, in which students receive 120 minutes of instruction in Spanish each week.